lilianaba/portfolio/README.md

 ![User clicks through About Me, Portfolio, Resume, and Contact sections on the webpage and enters information on Contact page.](./src/Assets/images/LilianaBazandPortfolio.gif)

-## Getting Started

-You’ll use `create-react-app` to build your portfolio, which will include the following:

-* A single `Header` component that appears on multiple pages

-* A single `Navigation` component within the header that will be used to conditionally render the different sections of your portfolio

-* A single `Project` component that will be used multiple times in the Portfolio section

-* A single `Footer` component that appears on multiple pages

-**Note**: Because this application doesn’t include a back end or connect to an API, the contact form doesn't need to save this information right now.
-You'll add back-end functionality in the next few weeks.
-In the meantime, consider including your email address and phone number on the Contact page.

-### Projects

-For each project that is featured in your portfolio, include the following:

-* An image of the deployed application (either a short animated GIF or screenshot)

-* The title of the project

-* A link to the deployed application

-* A link to the corresponding GitHub repository

-### Design

-As with the previous portfolio Challenge, remember that "good" design is subjective; however, your site should look polished.
-Here are a few guidelines on what that means:

-* Use mobile-first design.

-* Choose a color palette that distinguishes your site from the default Bootstrap theme and unstyled HTML sites.
-Refer to resources like [Coolors](https://coolors.co/) or another color scheme generator to help you create something that will stand out.

-* Ensure that the font size is large enough to read and that the colors don't cause eye strain.

-* Consider using animations and React component libraries.
-Note that this will not affect your grade, but it might impact how potential employers gauge your knowledge.

 ## Credits